Pergolas have long been a choice for adding designer flair to outdoor living spaces.

-Also, we must consider future maintenance costs for pergolas.
-There will be sweat equity in maintaining a natural wood pergola – periodic painting or staining will be required.
-This task will either fall to you, the homeowner, or must be performed by a hired professional.
-Thus, future costs will be incurred.
-In addition, a pergola might not withstand many years of exposure to the elements, and could require replacing.
+Additionally, a pergola might not withstand many years of exposure to the elements and could require replacing.
 On the other hand, a roof is a permanent structural addition to your home.
 It will become an extension of your home.
 Materials required to build a roof, such as shingles, are rated for much longer lifespans – shingles, for instance can be guaranteed for 30 years.

 Covered porch with open gable roof design

 Many clients, who are considering a pergola instead of a roof, are looking for an open-air feel in their outdoor living space.
 They might think that a roof feels too obtrusive or closed-in.
 Truth is, we have designed many roofed porches that establish a distinctly bright and airy feel.

 Covered porch with gable inset roof

 The height of the roof, and choice of roof style play into how much light enters the space to keep an airy feel.
 In addition, color can be utilized to achieve the same.
 For instance, a white or light-colored ceiling will keep the space feeling open and bright.
 As well, special roof design elements can further enhance the open-air feel, such as the custom gable inset roof above.